 Changing your diet can be overwhelming, and you may find yourself constantly thinking of what to eat.
 Making this change doesn’t have to be complicated.
 You can start simply by taking small, consistent steps.
 You don't have to make a sudden switch but rather ease into it.
 Perhaps start with one plant-based meal a day and gradually increase your consumption of plant-based meals until you are comfortable with eating plant-based meals every day.

 Not planning properly

 A plant-based diet needs proper planning.
 Doing some research into the nutritional content of foods and meal planning can help make the switch easier.
-Additionally, plant-based recipes can help with meal planning.
+You can also try using a meal planning app to stay more organized with your dish planning.
+Additionally, plant-based recipes can help with planning the meals.
 Also, if you’re planning to eat out, looking at the menu beforehand can help you decide on what to order.

 Tips for switching to a plant-based diet